-Six annual free days are just one way the Exploratorium remains accessible to everyone, regardless of a person’s ability to pay the cost of admission.
+Five annual free days are just one way the Exploratorium remains accessible to everyone, regardless of a person’s ability to pay the cost of admission.
 We’ve partnered with several local companies, libraries, and community-based organizations to expand access.
-In addition, residents of the nine-county Bay Area receive special reduced admission rates.

 Annual Free Days

-General Admission is free to everyone six days a year, a program that began in fall 2013.
-Here are the 2015 Free Days:
+General Admission is free to everyone five days a year, a program that began in fall 2013.
+Here are our upcoming Free Days:

 On free days, museum entry is on a first-come, first-served basis.